useful-bots/image-manipulator/README.md

 # image-manipulator
-A simple package to generate images for discord bots
+A simple api to generate images